 Pursuant to an employment agreement entered into effective January 1, 2012, James Green is a full-time employee of Artis.
-James Green's employment agreement is for a period of 10 years from the effective date.
+Mr. Green's employment agreement is for a period of 10 years from the effective date, subject to the right of Mr. Green to abridge the term to a period of seven years from the effective date.

-James Green is entitled to receive certain benefits that would be payable in the event of his termination, including termination which could occur following or as a consequence of a change of control in the ownership of Artis.
-The change of control payment under James Green's employment contract is structured in a manner similar to the change of control payment under the Marwest Asset Management Agreement and the Marwest Property Management Agreement which were internalized effective January 1, 2012, in that the change of control payment is calculated based upon the number of years remaining in the term of the contract such that there is no change of control payment if the change of control and termination occurs in the final year of the contract.
+Mr. Green is entitled to receive certain benefits that would be payable in the event of his termination, including termination which could occur following or as a consequence of a change of control in the ownership of Artis.
+The change of control payment under Mr. Green's contract is structured in a manner similar to the change of control payment under the former asset management agreement and property management agreement with Marwest and its affiliate which were internalized effective January 1, 2012, in that payments are calculated based upon the number of years remaining in the term of the contract.